Before They Go

 Know your responsibilities

 - Do not provide your children with alcohol to take to Leavers.
-Even if your child is 18, the vast majority of Leavers are under 18 and all Leavers activities are alcohol-free.
-Leavers is a great time for your children to celebrate completing high school and a lot of agencies and volunteers work very hard to ensure Leavers have a fun, safe experience without the need for alcohol consumption.
+Even if your child is 18, a large number of Leavers are under 18 and all Leavers activities are alcohol-free.
+Leavers is a great time for your children to celebrate completing high school and a lot of agencies and volunteers work very hard to ensure leavers have a fun, safe experience without the need for alcohol consumption.

 - Parents are reminded that research shows that young people who drink alcohol in an unsupervised manner consume alcohol at more harmful levels.
 History also shows juveniles will purchase additional alcohol, thus consuming much more alcohol than parents may be aware of.

-- Make sure you’re comfortable with the accommodation, travel arrangements and with whom your son or daughter is going away.
+- Make sure you’re comfortable with the accommodation, travel arrangements and with whom your child is going away.
 Do this well before Leavers to ensure there are no last minute disagreements or misunderstandings.

-- Let your son or daughter know they can contact you at any time while they are away if they have a problem, or need to come home.
+- Let your child know they can contact you at any time while they are away if they have a problem, or need to come home.

 - Be prepared for an emergency.

-- Obtain the contact details of your son or daughter and the accommodation venue.
+- Obtain the contact details of your child and the accommodation venue.

-- Check that your son or daughter has your contact details and those of another next of kin at home.
+- Check that your child has your contact details and those of another next of kin at home.

-- Inform your son or daughter that if they experience any problems, they should contact you, or the WA Police or any of the support services.
+- Inform your child that if they experience any problems, they should contact you, or the WA Police or any of the support services.

 Talk about safety

-- Discuss the dangers and consequences of binge drinking with your son or daughter.
+- Discuss the dangers and consequences of binge drinking with your child.

-- See our Stay Safe Tips for Leavers and discuss these with your son or daughter before they go.
+- See our Stay Safe Tips for Leavers and discuss these with your child before they go.